ankschoubey/old-blog/_posts/2022-06-01-effective-meetings.md

     - It's best to have an exact date and time with the meeting link if it's online (#postCovidWorld)
 - Short Meeting Durations
     - Aim for 30 min meetings.
 Max 45.
-    - The longer the meeting drags on, the more everyone will feel bored and start loosing attention.
+    - The longer the meeting drags on, the more everyone will feel bored and start losing attention.
     - If the meeting is dragging out longer, take a break.
 10 minutes should be good enough.

 # Action List

 Towards the end of the meeting:

-- Setting up time for next meeting and putting it on Calendar
+- Setting up time for the next meeting and putting it on the Calendar
-    - Create a action list.
-A MoM of sorts
+    - Create an action list.
+An MoM of sorts
-    - Discuss outcomes of the meeting and have it written down along with who is accountable for it.
+    - Discuss the outcomes of the meeting and have them written down along with who is accountable for it.